PoisotLab/ms_networkary_classifiers/README.md

 report accuracy as the primary measure of network prediction success; moving forward, we will focus on other measures.

-In order to examine how MCC, $F_1$, $\kappa$, and informedness change w.r.t. the imbalance, skill, and bias, we performed a grid exploration of the values of
-$\text{logit}(s)$ and $\text{logit}(b)$ linearly from $-10$ to $10$, of $\rho$
+In order to examine how MCC, $F_1$, $\kappa$, and informedness change w.r.t. the imbalance, skill, and bias, we performed a grid exploration of the values of $\text{logit}(s)$ and $\text{logit}(b)$ linearly from $-10$ to $10$;
+$\text{logit}(x) = -10$ means that $x$ is essentially 0, and $\text{logit}(x)
+= 10$ means it is essentially 1 -- this choice was motivated by the fact that most responses are non-linear with regards to bias and skill.
+The values or
-linearly in $]0, 0.5]$, which is within the range of usually observed connectance values for empirical food webs.
+$\rho$ were taken linearly in $]0, 0.5]$, which is within the range of usually observed connectance values for empirical species interaction networks.
 Note that at this point, there is no food web model to speak of; rather, the confusion matrix we discuss can be obtained for any classification task.
 Based on the previous discussion, the desirable properties for a measure of classifier success should be: an increase with classifier skill, especially at low bias; a hump-shaped response to bias, especially at high skill, and ideally center around $\text{logit}(b)=0$; an increase with prevalence up until equiprevalence is reached.

 ![Consequences of changing the classifier skills ($s$) and bias ($s$) for a connectance $\rho=0.15$, on accuracy, $F_1$, postive predictive value, and